 How could Brexit affect diabetes?

 Insulin in the UK comes from three main pharmaceutical manufacturers – Lilly, Sanofi and Novo Nordisk.
 These suppliers currently import insulin from outside of the UK.
-We’re supporting the government in asking these insulin suppliers to keep six weeks stockpile of medicines in the UK to reduce potential disruption.
+We understand that these insulin suppliers will keep at least six weeks stock of insulin in the UK to reduce potential disruption.

-Many medicines, such as metformin or gliclazide, are made by a large range of companies within the UK, and so it is unlikely that suppliers will face stock problems after the transition period.
+Many medicines, such as metformin or gliclazide, are made by a large range of companies in the UK so it's unlikely that suppliers will have stock problems.

 Brexit and diabetes technology

-However, some types of diabetes tech - such as the Abbott FreeStyle Libre - are manufactured within the UK and so shouldn’t be affected by Brexit.
+Some types of diabetes tech, like the Abbott FreeStyle Libre (a flash glucose monitor), are made in the UK and so shouldn’t be affected.